x

 Financial Aid: You can visit this department for questions regarding financial responsibilities with TAMIU.

-Bursar's Office: You can visit this department for questions regarding out of pocket financial responsibilities with TAMIU.
+Bursar's Office: You can visit this department for questions regarding out-of-pocket financial responsibilities with TAMIU.

 Student Counseling and Disability Services: You can visit this department for questions regarding Counseling and Disability Services.